prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 </div>

 The [Corsair Carbide Series 400C](https://amzn.to/2PorXR8){: target="_blank"} features an elegant case design and is the smaller, non-inverted version of the Carbide 600C ATX case.
-Corsair decided to remove the 5.25" drive bays – the empty space that would otherwise be occupied by somewhat obsolete 5.25-inch bays can be used to mount radiators and [case fans](/budget-pcs/case-fans/), which is especially nice in a small ATX case.
+Corsair decided to remove the 5.25" drive bays – the empty space that would otherwise be occupied by somewhat obsolete 5.25-inch bays can be used to mount radiators and [case fans](/budget-pcs/case-fans/), which is especially nice in a small [ATX](https://www.pcmag.com/encyclopedia/term/38148/atx-motherboard){: target="_blank"} case.

 <div id="air-540" class="featured-info-box">
 <span>Runner Up</span>